cookiesncream716/helloWorld2/README.md

 this.index = 0
 ```

-8. In the `updateText` method, create an array of greetings and have greeting’s text change when the button is clicked.
+8. In the `updateText` method, create an array of greetings and have `greeting`'s text change when the button is clicked.
 To do this, the greeting variable will need to become an instance variable.
 This is done in the `build` method when creating the variable; instead of using `var greeeting = " "` use `this.greeting = " "`.
 Don’t forget to change `greeting` to `this.greeting` everywhere in the code.
 The visible property of `this.greeting` also needs to be changed to `true`.

 ```
 this.updateText = function(){